-“Since usefulness often lies in the comparative, rather than the absolute, significance of the metrics, it cannot be emphasized enough how important it is for users to consider multiple FLCMs, rather than single metrics in isolation,” Qontigo’s Sustainable Investment team writes.
+“Since usefulness often lies in the comparative, rather than absolute metrics, it cannot be emphasized enough how important it is for users to consider multiple FLCMs, as opposed to single metrics in isolation,” Qontigo’s Sustainable Investment team says.
 Moreover, “different providers’ assessments vary widely even when they are expressed in similar units, as in the case of temperature alignment.”

 Implications for index design

 Finally, the whitepaper looks at key implications of climate measurement for index design and argues that there is a bright future for benchmarks that combine financial and climate objectives.